Lemon Chicken Orzo Soup – Instant Pot Recipe

 - ¼ cup fresh parsley for garnish

 - Set Instant Pot to Saute.
 When hot, add olive oil.
 Saute onion, carrots, and celery until soft – about 5minutes.

-- Add the chicken, garlic, stock, water, ginger and lemon to the pot.
+- Add the chicken, garlic, stock, water, ginger and lemon (juiced if you prefer not to add the lemon peel) to the pot.
 Secure the lid and make sure the vent is set to Sealing.
 Cook on Manual for 7 minutes.
 When pot beeps done, allow for a natural release for 5 minutes.